-Of the three TH series products, Termokir TH 200 has the lowest results.
-This is a result of a lesser use of cement and lime base additives in comparison to Termokir TH 300 and Termokir TH 400.
 The main impact of the product is the global warming impact category.
-This was not a surprise due to the additional energy source required for the production of this product (responsible for 85-96% of the total environmental impact depending on impact category excluding ODP) used for expanding one of the additives.
+As with the former TH products, this was not a surprise due to the additional energy source required for the production of this product (responsible for 80-95% of the total environmental impact depending on impact category excluding ODP) used for expanding one of the additives.
 The expanding process itself affects mainly ODP and POCP.
 When looking past this, we learn that the second contributor to the environmental impact is raw materials (mainly cement).